truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Unit testing

-Unit test are very fast, specific test of your application.
-Their purpose is to test a unit of functionality.
+Unit tests are very fast, specific test of your application.
+Their purpose are to test a unit of functionality.
 They can span multiple classes, as long as it is still testing the same unit of functionality.

 In a Unit test, you can mock dependencies to external services, like calling an API or something.

-A unit test must not leave your memory or go through the network in order to stay fast, and independant from the environment.
+A unit test must not leave your memory or go through the network in order to stay fast, and independent from the environment.

 When developing using the DDD patterns, you have to unit test a lot your domain layer.
 This is critical, in order to quickly adapt and resolve in case of a bug after a code change...

-You really need to rely a lot on unit test, and integration tests, which are much slower,and does not gives you a feedback as fast as possible.
+You really need to rely a lot on unit tests, as integration tests are much slower, and does not gives you a feedback as fast as possible.

 #### Integration testing